FrodeSolheim/fs-uae-launcher/README.md

 This is the README file for FS-UAE Launcher.

+## Notice for packagers

+The Launcher is undergoing restructuring, so packaging the Launcher for 3rd-party distribution might not be practial at the moment.
+Waiting until the situation stabilizes is recommended!

 ## Installing FS-UAE Launcher

 If you are using the source distribution and using a Linux-like system, you